lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic1_TLFramework.md

 Based on findings, advise whether Contoso should continue, adjust, or halt this Discount Band.
 ```

-### Tips for Troubleshooting and Improving Prompts
+### J. Tips for Troubleshooting and Improving Prompts

 - If output is **too generic**: Add specific instructions or examples.
 - If output **hallucinates**: Ask the model to “only use provided information.”